newtfire/textAnalysis-Hub/Installations/InstallNotes-Win.md

 	java -jar xmlcalabash-app-3.0.0-alpha20.jar help
 	```

-	* NOTE: on the XML Calabash repo, they left out the `.jar` portion of the filename, so their line won't work
 	* NOTE: **The XML Calabash version number may have changed** since we drafted these instructions!
 Check the version number carefully as you adapt the following instructions, which will require you to enter a filepath to this xmlcalabash jar file.

 ### Graphviz